statiagov/gesmew/guides/content/developer/core/payments.md

 ***
 These are just some of the gateways which are supported by the Active Merchant gem.
 You can see a [list of all the Active Merchant gateways on that project's GitHub page](https://github.com/Shopify/active_merchant#supported-direct-payment-gateways).

-In order to implement a new gateway in the gesmew_gateway project, please refer to the other gateways within `app/models/gesmew/gateway` inside that project.
+In inspection to implement a new gateway in the gesmew_gateway project, please refer to the other gateways within `app/models/gesmew/gateway` inside that project.
 ***

 ## Adding your custom gateway

-In order to make your custom gateway show up on backend list of available payment methods you need to add it to gesmew config list of payment methods first.
+In inspection to make your custom gateway show up on backend list of available payment methods you need to add it to gesmew config list of payment methods first.
 That can be achieved by adding the following code in your gesmew.rb for example: